-When William Woods’ bestseller, B2B Exchanges: The Killer Application in the Business-to-Business Internet Revolution, was published at the end of 1999, the emergence of Internet-based B2B exchanges was one of the hottest stories of the “dot- com” boom.
-Following the collapse of the technology bubble in early 2000, many publicly-listed B2B companies failed dramatically - the so called “dot-bombs”.
-Among the failures were many start-up B2B exchanges.
+When William Woods’ and Arthur B. Sculley's bestseller, B2B Exchanges: The Killer Application in the Business-to-Business Internet Revolution, was published in 1999, the emergence of internet-based B2B exchanges was one of the hottest stories of the “dot-com” boom.
+Following the collapse of the technology bubble in early 2000, many publicly listed B2B companies failed dramatically—the so-called dot-bombs.
+Among the failures were many startup B2B exchanges.
 In B2B Exchanges 2.0, Woods showed that B2B exchanges remain major market forces.
 By analyzing the business models adopted by B2B exchanges, Woods skillfully extracted the important lessons to be learned from B2B exchange history.
 His analysis showed that many B2B exchanges were actually flourishing, and have fundamentally restructured their chosen markets.

-The extraordinary story of EnronOnline is also covered by Woods, and despite that on-line trading platform’s sudden demise, he stated that derivatives trading would play a critical part in the future success of many B2B exchanges.
-Woods describes the anatomy of third-generation (3G) B2B exchanges, proclaiming that successful 3G exchanges will be the catalysts for the delivery of B2B web services.
-Christening these new exchanges “Babel fish” communication hubs, Woods explores how they will facilitate true program-to-program integration across corporate firewalls.
-Drawing on his 16 years’ of experience with offshore financial centers, Woods enters the highly-sensitive "offshore" discussion, explaining not only why but also how B2B exchanges should locate and set up in offshore jurisdictions.
-In B2B Exchanges 2.0, Woods analyses independent B2B exchanges, the industry consortia models, and the emerging private network exchanges.
+Woods also covered the extraordinary story of EnronOnline, and stated that, despite the sudden demise of the online trading platform, derivatives trading would play a critical part in the future success of many B2B exchanges.
+Woods described the anatomy of third-generation (3G) B2B exchanges, and predicted that successful 3G exchanges would be the catalyst for the delivery of B2B web services.
+Christening these new exchanges “Babel fish” communication hubs, Woods explored how they would facilitate true program-to-program integration across corporate firewalls.
+Drawing on his decades of experience with offshore financial centers, Woods entered the highly sensitive "offshore" discussion, explaining not only why, but also how, B2B exchanges should locate and set up in offshore jurisdictions.
+In B2B Exchanges 2.0, Woods analyzed independent B2B exchanges, the industry consortia models, and the emerging private network exchanges.

 Buy from Me